Mahadev9344/Biology-and-Ethics/README.md

-Downloaded Dataset
+Downloaded Dataset.
 Done Preprocessing which involves cleaning the dataset and 8-bit One-hot encoding.
-Started to build LSTM model
+Started to build LSTM model.